MicrosoftDocs/PowerShell-Docs/reference/7.1/Microsoft.PowerShell.Core/About/about_Enum.md

 **Note**: GetEnumNames() and GetEnumValues() seem to return the same results.
 However, internally, PowerShell is changing values into labels.
-Read the list carefully and you'll notice that `oga` and `mogg` are mentioned under the 'Get Names' results, but not under the 'Get Values' similar output for `jpg`, `jpeg`, and `mpg`, `mpeg`.
+Read the list carefully and you'll notice that `ogg` and `mogg` are mentioned under the 'Get Names' results, but not under the 'Get Values' similar output for `jpg`, `jpeg`, and `mpg`, `mpeg`.